Future of the Royal Air Force: Space operations

+From 2026 to 2030, the MOD financial allocation for space is £2.3 billion for satellite communications, £880 million for space-based ISR and space control, and £440 million for novel space technology.
+The 2026 Defence Investment Plan allocates £9 billion for new space capability from 2030 to 2035.

 Training

 In February 2021, the RAF's Rapid Capabilities Office (RCO) signed an agreement with the aviation start-up company Aeralis to further develop the Aeralis Advanced Jet Trainer as a potential replacement for the RAF's Hawk training aircraft.